 Voyager Choice and Essential: Post-departure Trip Interruption Coverage: Unforeseen events transitioning to foreseen

 Per the CDC determination, the countries listed below have transitioned from locations with no foreseen events to a notable, current foreseen event in action.
-There is no impact to Trip Interruption coverage for eligible members who purchased a GeoBlue Voyager plan prior to the listed dates and have travelled or are planning travel to one of the listed countries; members who meet this criteria may use the Trip Interruption benefit as needed ($500 max).
-If a member purchased a GeoBlue Voyager plan after the listed dates and has travelled or is planning travel to one of the listed countries, the Trip Interruption coverage benefit will not be available as the outbreak is classified as a foreseen event.
+There is no impact to Trip Interruption coverage for eligible members who purchased a GeoBlue Voyager plan prior to the listed dates and have traveled or are planning travel to one of the listed countries; members who meet this criteria may use the Trip Interruption benefit as needed ($500 max).
+If a member purchased a GeoBlue Voyager plan after the listed dates and has traveled or is planning travel to one of the listed countries, the Trip Interruption coverage benefit will not be available as the outbreak is classified as a foreseen event.

 ||Transition from "Unforeseen" to "Foreseen" event

 ||February 24, 2020